-Quicken is very flexible and can handle not only your personal finances but also the finances for special projects you might be managing or the finances for your small business.
-You don't need separate software products for these other projects; instead, Quicken can create a new data file specifically for each additional project, keeping the information from each separate.
+Quicken is a very flexible software program.
+It can handle not only your personal finances but also the finances for special projects you might be managing or the finances for your small business.
+You don't need separate software products for these other projects; instead, Quicken can create a new data file specifically for each additional project, keeping the information for each project separate.

-How Many Quicken Data Files Can I Have?
+How Many Quicken Data Files You Can Have

-Finding Your Quicken Data File on Your Hard Drive
+Finding Quicken Data Files on Your Hard Drive

 If you're having trouble finding a data file for Quicken, you can search for all Quicken data files stored on your computer by following these steps: